How to Use the Command 'zeek' (with examples)

 Explanation:

-• zeek: Invokes the zeek command.
+• zeek: Calls the Zeek analyzer.

 Use case 4: Analyze live traffic from a network interface, applying a tcpdump filter